bem-site/bem-method/blog/site-technologies/site-technologies.en.md

 Besides the new section “Technologies” on site we have made some more changes.

-We deleted outdated versions of bem-core library's documentation in the “Libraries” section, because it was not covering everything, and added subparagraph called “Documentation”.
+We deleted outdated versions of bem-core library documentation in the “Libraries” section, because it was not covering everything, and added subparagraph called “Documentation”.
 It leads us on click to the page with tags selection corresponding with the selected version of the chosen library.

 ## Publishing at bem.info